saminaskeb/DATA-4380_Vision_Project/README.md

 ### Training

 * Environment: Trained in Google Colab with GPU enabled
-* Time: ~5 minutes per model for frozen base, ~10–15 minutes for fine-tuned
-* Early stopping used to avoid overfitting
 * Difficulties: Low accuracy initially with small sample size, resolved by increasing sample to 300/class and tuning augmentations
 * Training curves were plotted for all models
 (Insert training/validation accuracy/loss plots here if available)